unfoldedcircle/core-api/integration-api/write-integration-driver.md

     end
 ```

-##### Multi Device Instance Driver
+##### Multi Device Instance Driver Setup

-⚠️ This feature is currently being specified and not yet implemented!
+⚠️ This feature is currently being finalized and not yet available!

 See [Multi Device Instance Driver](multi-device-driver.md) for preliminary information.